There’s no underestimating just how important data is to your sales department.

 - All of your data is in one place

 - You have a unified view of the customer

 One common problem with many CRMs is how they treat data related to deal failure.
 Think of all the synonyms for price points: “too expensive,” “competitor was cheaper,” “not ready for investment,” and so forth.
 Your company could have a problem with pricing, but without a uniform standard of quantifying this metric, it might not show up in analytics as the red flag it needs to be.

 If you knew that a common complaint among missed customers was that your offerings are too expensive, maybe you could offer a more modest package or re-evaluate your pricing structure.
 Without that valuable data, you will continue to needlessly lose deals.

-Here’s what this means: Do you have enough data?
-Are you generating it fast enough?
-Are you tracking more than just a handful of metrics?
+Based on the above information, ask yourself these questions: Do I have enough data?
+Am I generating it fast enough?
+Am I tracking more than just a handful of metrics?
 Is the data true?
-Is the data useful to your business objectives?
+Is the data useful to our business objectives?